File structure:

 "When one knows what importance the military attach, and justly so, to the analysis of the letter and the spirit of their assigned missions, one understands the interest that the present work must have".

 General (Ret.)
-Morillon, former FORPRONU commander in Bosnia-Hercegovina and now European deputy
+Morillon, former UNPROFOR commander in Bosnia-Hercegovina and MEP

 «I can only congratulate you on the work you have undertaken.
 I have no observation nor any criticism to make on the totality of the chapters (…) I wish you a total success in your enterprise».